 I applied to be an Apple Distinguished Educator for the Class of 2017, and wanted to share my application with you.
+It was a lot of work, and it seems silly to only share this with the ADE judges.

 Most of the ADE application was a two minute video–there’s a lot of stuff I wanted to share in that video that didn’t make the cut, particularly the songs I’ve recorded.
 So, here’s a bunch of EduAwesome stuff related to my application.
 But first, here’s my application video: